Who am I?

 My Specialties

 I have been working with people clinically since 2017.
 I have received training in different types of therapy, including but not limited to Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment Therapy (ACT).
 I have a particular interest in trauma and dissociation, helping clients to build lives worth living in the face of difficult symptoms.
-I have recently completed Level II training in pursuit of a Certificate in Complex Trauma and Dissociation from the International Society for the Study of Trauma and Dissociation.
-I will begin level III training in January of 2024.
+I became C-DBT certified in 2022 after completing all requirements.
+I was awarded the ISSTD Advanced Certificate in Complex Trauma and Dissociation in March of 2024 for having completed over 100 hours of training courses with The International Society for the Study of Trauma and Dissociation.

 Professional Development